bess-cater/bess-cater/README.md

 I'm Liza!

 - 🎓 I’m graduating from Seoul Nat'l University of Science and Technology with Master's Degree in Data Science...
-- 🏢 ...and trying to get job as AI (ML) Engineer!
+- 🏢 ...and looking for job positions as AI (ML) Engineer!
 - 🎨 In my free time I am fond of watercolor drawing and just wandering around some less known areas of Seoul (stop for a piece of cake included!)